SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: FIRM overview

 \ph{Steering localization covariance} To construct a FIRM graph, we first need to sample a set of stabilizers (belief steering functions).
 Each stabilizer is a closed-loop controller, whose role is to drive the localization uncertainty (or belief) to a FIRM node.
 A stabilizer consists of a filter and a separated controller \cite{Kumar-book-86}.
 The filter governs the belief evolution and the separated-controller generates control signals based on the available belief at each time step \cite{Kumar-book-86}.
-To design these steering laws, we first sample a set of points $ \mathcal{V}=\{\mathbf{v}^{i}\} $ in the robot's state space and then associated with each point we construct a stabilizer \cite{Ali13-IJRR}.
-In the vicinity of each node $ \mathbf{v}^{j} $, we rely on Stationary Kalman Filter (SKF) as the steering filter (which is constructed by linearizing the system about the target point $ \mathbf{v}^{j} $) as the stabilizer's filter.
+To design these steering laws, we first sample a set of points $ \mathcal{V}=\{\mathbf{v}^{i}\} $ in the robot's state space.
+Then, for with each point, we construct a stabilizer (i.e., funnel) \cite{Ali13-IJRR}.
+In the vicinity of each node $ \mathbf{v}^{j} $, we rely on the Stationary Kalman Filter (SKF) as the steering filter (which is constructed by linearizing the system about the target point $ \mathbf{v}^{j} $).
 It can be shown that for an observable system, the covariance under the $ j $-th SKF approaches to covariance $ P^{+^{j}}_{s} $, which can be efficiently computed by solving a corresponding Discrete Algebraic Riccati Equation \cite{Arnold84DARE}.